 It’s not difficult to grow your own lettuce from seed and it doesn’t take long for them to grow.
 In fact, get it right and you can have a fresh supply all summer long.

-Read on to find out how to grow lettuce, and how to plant and care for iceberg lettuce and other varieties, so that you can add it to your list of kitchen garden ideas.
+Below, we tell you how to grow lettuce, and how to plant and care for iceberg lettuce and other varieties, so that you can add it to your list of kitchen garden ideas.

 How long does it take to grow lettuce?